NVSL/CSE141pp-Root/README.md

 make
 ```

 This will run for a while.
-You can do then do
+You can then do

 ```
 docker images